pinapelz/two-torial-dx/docs/games/konami/iidx/10thstyle/setup.md

     - You may or may not have more than one option.
 To figure out which one is your actual keyboard, select a device inside that list and press a button on the numpad.
     - Once you have found your correct device, the `Keyboard status` will change **(the number and location of the number does not matter, it only matters that it changed)**.
     - Grab your card, create a :material-file-document-edit:`.txt` and name it however you like.
 In this example it's called :material-file-document-edit:`card.txt`
     - Place the file in a location that is easily accessible and you won't forget.
-In this case it's in a seperate folder.
+In this case it's in a separate folder.

 !!! info "If you don't have a numpad, make sure to tick `Use top keyboard row for PIN pad input`.
 This will also change the `Card In` button to `Backspace`"